Associates Attend Women of Color Leadership Conference

 The trip was sponsored by Ropes & Gray’s Women’s Forum, which offers a wealth of educational, professional development and networking opportunities.
 The Joan D. Fuller Development Grant is just one of the programs led by the Women’s Forum to help women attorneys cultivate relationships with colleagues, clients and prospective clients.
 The Women’s Forum also organizes events at which clients and guest speakers are invited to address a number of key career topics, including networking, marketing, mentoring, leadership training and business development.
 In addition, the Women’s Forum hosts formal and informal social events to provide women lawyers with the opportunity to build relationships and develop the essential skills for a successful legal career.

-Associates Tanisha Edwards and Nia Oates
+Former associate Tanisha Edwards and associate Nia Oates

 Describe the Women of Color Leadership Conference.